hampusborgos/swedish-opinion-data/README.md

 This contains a compilation of all political party surveys made in Sweden since 2000.
-The data is sourced from novus.se.
+The data up to 2014 is sourced from novus.se.

-The original XLS file can be found here: http://novus.se/valjaropinionen/samtliga-svenska-valjarbarometrar/